podio/podio-dotnet/README.markdown

 Installation
 -------

-The client library requires .NET Framework 4.0 or higher and [Json.NET](http://www.nuget.org/packages/Newtonsoft.Json/) as its dependency.
+The client library requires .NET Framework 4.5 or higher and [Json.NET](http://www.nuget.org/packages/Newtonsoft.Json/) as its dependency.

 This package is available on NuGet Gallery.
 To install the [Podio package](http://www.nuget.org/packages/podio) run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

-    PM> Install-Package Podio
+    PM> Install-Package Podio.Async

 This will install the client library and the required dependency.